 • Driven to take control of your future as you develop critical thinking, creative problem solving and collaborative leadership abilities that will serve you beyond your school years

-At Maclay School, Pre-K3—12 students set their own paths to success, becoming adaptable, prepared and creative leaders.
+At Maclay School, Pre-K3—12 students set their own paths to success, becoming adaptable, prepared and creative leaders along the way.
 Maclay students know that when you are part of a community that believes in your innate potential, nothing can stop you.

 We are often at waiting pools in many grade levels.
 Our recommendation is that if you are thinking about Maclay School in the future, start the application process early as grades often fill quickly.
-We will begin making offers to new Pre-K students in December.
-Offers for new students in grades K-11 (with completed applications) will begin January 2019.
+We will begin making offers to new Pre-School students in January 2020.
+Offers for new students in grades K-11 (with completed applications) will begin January also.

 Maclay School admits students of any race, color, national or ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
 Maclay does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, scholarship and loan programs, or athletic and other school-administered programs.